-Courtnee Roze- “The Musical” founder, facilitator, lead vocalist and percussionist.
-“The Musical” is an international visual that documents the journey and life of Courtnee Roze.
+Courtnee Roze- The Musical’s founder, facilitator, composer, producer, lead vocalist and percussionist.
+Since the age of 7 Roze had been studying and playing percussion.
+Her instruments of choice are Djembe and Congas.
+The Musical is an international based visual that documents the journey and life of Courtnee Roze.
 The visual highlights detailed experiences of her life and music career.
-Her journey is transformed into a musical visual.
-“The Musical” celebrates the triumph, the hardship, the versatility, barriers broken, and accomplishments of this multi talented individual.
+Her journey is transformed into a musical stage visual.
+A piece of creative music that tells an in-depth testimony of a young female musician.
+“The Musical” celebrates the triumph, hardships, and barriers broken, by this multi talented individual.

-Courtnee Roze- “SaySomthin” is the band; based out of New York City.
-A musical ensemble which consist of (guitars, bass, drums, horns, keys, percussionist and vocalist).
-They have been described as one of the most innovative, influential, and intriguing acts of their generation.
-Their music is a collective of Funk, Fusion, Afro beat, House, Live Dance creations and heavy percussion.
-People are often fill with astonishment by the bands diversity and power to memorize an audience of different age groups/all walks of life.
+Courtnee Roze The Musical is a New York City Based percussion driven production.
+The musicians perform on a variety of instruments including congas, djembe, drums, bass, keyboard, strings, woodwinds, brass, taps.
+The band features and rotates a collective of musicians.
+The band has been described as one of the most innovative, influential, and intriguing acts of their generation.
+Also, the youngest and fastest growing stage visual in New York City.
+Their music is a collective of Funk, Fusion, Afro beat, Soul, House, world music, Live Dance creations and Heavy Percussion creates the sound that compliments the entire piece of work.
+People are often filled with astonishment by the bands diversity and power to memorize an audience of different age groups/all walks of life.

 Introducing the performance across the world to various venues is the mission.
 Bringing a percussion driven unit to the forefront would create a culture of its own.
 Drums/ Percussion are the heart beat of music.
 Therefore, the movement carries along a pleasing effect.
-The music captures the ears of individuals that wouldn’t normally get together on a day to day bases.
-The world has hip hop, pop, r&b, jazz, but when you place drums and percussion as the driving force, we’ll have an enormous culture of freedom.
+The music captures the ears of individuals that wouldn’t normally get together on a day-to-day bases.
+The world has hip hop, pop, r&b, jazz, but when you place drums and percussion as the driving force; we’ll have an enormous culture of freedom.